LeszekM12/Currency-converter/README.md

 # Currency Converter

 ## **Description:**
+Welcome to my currency converter project that is easy to work with, converts PLN to the other currencies costs.
+Take a look and try the demo!
+This app have been wrote in clean JS

 The currency calculator converts PLN amounts into other currencies at their exchange rates.
 My project is based on the [YouCode](https://youcode.pl/frontend-developer/)